History of Malwa Plateau

 Malwa Plateau is home to a number of tribes, most prominent of them being the Bhils.
 The culture of Malwa Plateau had influences from Gujarati, Rajasthani and Marathi cultures.
 Malvi is the most commonly used language, especially in rural areas, while Hindi is widely understood in cities.
-Major places of tourist interest in Malwa Plateau include Ujjain, Mandu, Maheshwar and Indore.
+The place is famous for the rituals called Hajri to cure mental illness.

 The region boasts some world prominent leaders in the arts and sciences, including the poet and dramatist Kalidasa, the author Bhartrihari, the mathematicians and astronomers Varahamihira and Brahmagupta, and the polymath King Bhoja.